 In 1945 both Old and New Batteries were closed and then decommissioned and the Needles Headland and both Batteries were bought by the National Trust in 1975.
 The Old Battery was restored and then officially opened to visitors in 1982 by HRH Prince Charles.

-For kids there are family discovery packs free to borrow from the guardroom.
-What was life like for soldiers based at the Battery?
+Kids always have questions and there's plenty to ask here - What was life like for soldiers based at the Battery?
 And how many ships you can spot?
 See if you can find Major Mindup and his gunners who are hidden around the Battery.
-Or try the new Inspector trail and help Sir Cliff Edges complete his report by answering his questions as you go round the site.

 - generally opens at 10:30 - please check the calendar on the left for specific days and times